OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 ## Use the Visual Studio Code debugger

 These instructions assume you have experience using the command line, understand basic JavaScript, and have created an Office Add-in project before using the Yo Office generator.
-If you haven't done this before, consider visiting one of our tutorials, like this [Excel Office Add-in tutorial](../tutorials/excel-tutorial.md).
+If you haven't done this before, consider visiting one of our tutorials, such as the [Excel Office Add-in tutorial](../tutorials/excel-tutorial.md).

 1. The first step depends on the project and how it was created.

    - If you want to create a project to experiment with debugging in Visual Studio Code, use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
-You can use any one of our quick start guides, such as the [Outlook add-in quickstart](../quickstarts/outlook-quickstart.md), in order to do this.
+Use any one of our quick start guides, such as the [Outlook add-in quickstart](../quickstarts/outlook-quickstart.md), in order to do this.
    - If you want to debug an existing project that was created with Yo Office, skip to the next step.
-   - If you want to debug an existing project that was not created with Yo Office, carry out the procedure in the [Appendix](#appendix) and then return to the next step of this procedure.
+   - If you want to debug an existing project that was not created with Yo Office, complete the procedure in the [Appendix](#appendix) and then return to the next step of this procedure.

 1. Open VS Code and open your project in it.